Important Info and Tips for Taking Online Classes

 Online classes are not self-paced.
 There will be deadlines for assignments, threaded discussions, quizzes, tests and projects.
 You will have flexibility of working on your coursework as it fits in your daily schedule.

 The first thing you should do when starting an online class is log into the course on the first day and read the syllabus and course schedule.
 This will tell you what the instructor expects from you, the grading scale and deadlines for coursework.

 Textbooks are extremely important when taking an online class - make sure to purchase or rent your textbooks before the class starts.
 Many instructors will have readings and assignments due the first week of classes.
-Iowa Lakes Community College does have a bookstore on the Emmetsburg, Estherville and Spencer campuses with services available to the Algona and Spirit Lake campuses.
-For more information about the Iowa Lakes Bookstore, please visit www.iowalakes.edu/student-services/bookstore.
+Iowa Lakes Community College does have a Campus Store on the Emmetsburg, Estherville and Spencer campuses with services available to the Algona and Spirit Lake campuses.
+For more information about the Iowa Lakes Campus Store, please visit www.iowalakes.edu/student-services/campus-store.